The Electoral College

-This is the first of a series of four informative articles on the Electoral College written by Alex Li of the League of Women Voters Berkeley Albany Emeryville.
+This is a series of four informative articles on the Electoral College written by Alex Li of the League of Women Voters Berkeley Albany Emeryville.
+All articles are linked here.

 Every four years, Americans across the country turn out to participate in our hundreds-year-old tradition of electing a president.
 At the heart of this ceremony is the Electoral College, the process by which electors portioned to each state decide who becomes president.
 And so, every four years, Americans confront a democratic system that is both hallowed and fragile.